DARPA-ASKEM/terarium/testing/manual/model-error.md

 ### 4. Model whose parameter is misinterpreted as a state
 Impport `param-state.json`.
 Once this is compplete, goto the model page.
 Under the "State variables" section you should see a warning that `theta` may have been misclassified as a state, along with instructions to address this warning.

+### 5. Model which contains grouped controllers can be simplified
+Import `SIR Modified need simplification.json`.
+Once this is complete go to a model page (model asset, model drilldown, model edit, stratify) and ensure you see a warning bar suggesting that this model can be simplified.
+Click the link to create a new asset that is simplified and ensure that this new model has been added to your project.